Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Error Conditions

 - Throws `Error` if `user._uid` or `user._ethereumAddress` is missing or invalid.
-- Throws custom errors from `handleContractError`, such as `PartyNotAuthorized`.
+- Throws custom errors from `handleContractError`, such as `InvalidPartyAddress`.
 - Throws `Error` if the contract query fails.

 ### Usage Example